phil/rjq/README.md

 # rjq
-A simple ruby app to make working with jSON in the command line easy.
+A simple Ruby app to make working with jSON in the command line easy.

 ## Should I use this?